 “When it came near to the time for actually shooting the film I was paralysed with nerves.
 I appeared on set shaking like a leaf.
 And I didn’t stop shaking.
 The director was distraught and went round wringing his hands and muttering: ‘What am I going to do with her?
 We’ll just have to stop shooting.'”

 “He came back to me and said: “Haven’t you got anything you can take to quieten your nerves?'”

 “He threw his hands up in despair.
 ‘Sleeping pills!
 You can’t make a film when you’re unconscious!'”

 “But I took them just the same and they calmed me down so that I was able to make the film.
 A fortnight later it was shown on TV.”

 Despite Hjördis acting under a pseudonym – ‘Tanya Borgh’ – TV listings on the evening of 9th February 1956 were fully informed of who she was:

 “David Niven stars as a newspaperman who becomes dangerously involved with a beautiful spy while trying to smuggle an important letter out of a foreign country.
 The spy is played by Tanya Borgh (Mrs. David Niven in real life.)”

-Along with many of the Four Star Playhouse productions, a recording of “Safe Keeping” has survived.
-It is hard to analyse it fairly in 2016, it may also have looked creaky and rushed in 1956.
+Along with many of the Four Star Playhouse productions, a recording of ‘Safe Keeping’ has survived.
+It is hard to analyse it fairly in 2020, it may have also looked creaky and rushed in 1956.
 Hjördis gets six minutes of screen time (with a few more stood in the background).
 She is….
 OK.
 Sort of.